Harsh-P30/Learn-react/README.md

 - State is private to the component.
 If you render it in two places, each copy gets its own state.

 # Event in React
 **an event is an action or occurrence that happens in the browser, which you can respond to.**

-Basically it is a action perform by user and our code base tackel that action and react according to that. like click dark mode button and the whole page became dark theme.
+Basically it is a action perform by user and our code base tackel that action and react according to that.

+like click dark mode button and the whole page became dark theme.

-Examples of Events: <br>
+Examples of Events:

 - Clicking a button → onClick
 - Typing in an input → onChange
 - Hovering over an element → onMouseOver